maxhoesel-ansible/ansible-collection-proxmox/roles/pve/README.md

 The following features are available and can be enabled/disabled individually:

+- Install CPU microcode for AMD/Intel from the `non-free` debian source component
 - Set a PVE repository (enterprise, no-subscription, test) (required)
 - Set the PVE root password (required)
-- Set the CPU governor to save power or improve performance
+- Optimize the CPU governor selection
 - Support PCIe Passthrough by enabling the required modules

 ## Requirements